 When purchasing a waterfront property, whether you are using a lender or not, the first step in determining whether you need the insurance is to obtain the Flood Determination Certificate.
 The lender will process one as part of the loan package but if you are a cash buyer, you may utilize one of the numerous services on the web for a nominal fee of $25.00.
 Other options include viewing the property with the flood plain map overlay on the County site.
 If the determination indicates the property is in a flood plain, you will want to hire a surveyor to confirm the Base Flood Elevation (BFE) for your property.
-The process typically takes 10 days after a site assessment is complete and the application has been submitted to FEMA.
-The insurance underwriters will require a BFE in order to issue coverage and if you are using a lender, they won’t close until you have a policy in effect.
+The process typically takes 5-10 days after a site assessment is complete and the application has been submitted to FEMA.
+The insurance underwriters will require a BFE to issue coverage and if you are using a lender, they won’t close until you have a policy in effect.

 As a result of the passage of the Biggert-Waters Act in October 2013, flood insurance rates through the National Flood Insurance Program have been increasing.
-Further, FEMA is no longer subsidizing the rates due to large loses throughout the nation due to hurricanes and other similar events.
+Further, FEMA is no longer subsidizing the rates due to large losses throughout the nation due to hurricanes and other similar events.

 Due to increasing premiums, it will be more important than ever to determine whether your property should have flood insurance.